-Sport Fishing Licenses & King Salmon Stamps
+Sport Fishing Licenses, King Salmon Stamps, IDs

-All residents and nonresidents age 16 or older must purchase and possess a sport fishing license to participate in Alaska sport and personal use fisheries.
+All residents age 18 or older and nonresidents age 16 or older must purchase and possess a sport fishing license to participate in Alaska sport and personal use fisheries.
 In addition, a king salmon stamp is required to fish for king salmon.
 These laws apply in both fresh and marine waters.
 Sport fish licenses and king salmon stamps may be purchased online, at most sporting goods stores, and at Fish and Game offices.

 Alaska residents age 60 or older and Alaska disabled veterans who maintain their residency may participate in sport fisheries without a sport fishing license, but must apply for and possess an ADF&G Identification Card.
 Alaska Identification Card applications are available online and at Fish and Game offices.
 Holders of ADF&G Identification Card and resident anglers under 18 years of age and nonresidents under 16 years of age DO NOT need to purchase a king salmon stamp in order to fish for king salmon.